Buster Posey knows how to deal with pressure.

 Throughout these halcyon years in the Bay Area, with the Giants and the Golden State Warriors seemingly obliterating their respective leagues, the tandem of Posey and wood-chopping, hard-throwing ace pitcher Madison Bumgarner has become an infield pairing to rival the Splash Brothers (Steph Curry and Klay Thompson) across the bay.

-So you can't blame the Giants for feeling confident when they hit October.
+So you can't blame the Giants for feeling pretty good when they hit October.

 The team proved it again in the 2016 National League Wild Card game against the Mets, putting Posey will behind the plate and Baumgarner on the mound—just as it was 2014, when the Giants closed out a championship against the Kansas City Royals.
 Even though the Mets had a lighting-bolt-throwing pitcher of their own in Noah Syndergaard—the 6’6”, 240-pound goliath known as “Thor," a self-professed "gym rat" who loves lifting—the Giants rallied behing their starter, who had a 4-0 record and a sub-1.00 ERA at the Mets' Citi Field before pitching in the game.